UCL-ARC/Mutein/docs/getting_started.md

 # Getting Started

-#### Preparation
 In order to use an HPC to accelerate the pipelines you will need to be setup with an account on the appropriate system(s).
 In the UCL context this currently means [Myriad](https://www.rc.ucl.ac.uk/docs/Clusters/Myriad/) for non-sensitive, non-GDPR data, and [CS](https://hpc.cs.ucl.ac.uk/) ([contact](https://hpc.cs.ucl.ac.uk/contact-us/)) for sensitive data.

-See [docs/working_on_cs.md](docs/working_on_cs.md) for how to get started working on the CS HPC system with Mutein.
+This document assumes you will be using the CS system.

 #### Setup access to the github repository
-Mutein repository is currently private, therefore you need to have a github account with permission to access the repository in order to clone it.
-Then you'll need to create an ssh key (link)[https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent] on the login node of the CS cluster and upload the public key from that to your github account (link)[https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account].
+This Mutein repository is currently private, therefore you need to have a github account with permission to access the repository in order to clone it.
+Then you'll need to create an ssh key [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) on the login node of the CS cluster and upload the public key from that to your github account [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 #### Clone the repository into your home folder
 On the CS cluster you should now have an ssh key stored in your ~/.ssh folder and the public key part should be added to your github account.
 On the CS cluster login node: